Here you can learn about the various processes, policies, and forms needed to effectively manage your student organization.

 This process should not be used if you need to move money from one of your Nest accounts to another.
-If you need to do this, contact Chris Storck at email@example.com.
-The below process should be used when you need to send money from your organization to a different organization or department on campus.
+If you need to do this, contact Leslie Cook at firstname.lastname@example.org.
+The process below should be used when you need to send money from your organization to a different organization or department on campus.

 Step 1: Complete a purchase request on your organization Nest page.
-In the Payee Section include the name of the organization or department that you want to transfer money to.
-In the comments section, include any contact information for who you are working with in that organization/department including email addresses, phone numbers, names, etc.
+In the Payee Section include the name of the organization or department where you want to transfer money.
+In the comments section, include any contact information for the person with whom you are working in that organization/department, including email addresses, phone numbers, names, etc.

 In limited circumstances, cash advances can be issued to faculty and staff for out-of-pocket expenses that will be incurred during travel on college business (includes approved student organization trips) or for in-person purchases.
 Cash advances will not be given for estimated meal and incidental travel expenses less than $50 as you can use petty cash reimbursements for that purpose.
 When requesting a cash advance for travel, note that a check/direct deposit will not be provided more than five days prior to the date of travel.

-Step 2: Send or bring the Cash Advance Letter to Chris Storck at firstname.lastname@example.org in the Office of Student Engagement.
+Step 2: Send the Cash Advance Letter to Leslie Cook at email@example.com or take it to her in the Student Engagement office.

 *Do not deliver directly to purchasing even though it says that on the bottom of the form.

-Step 1: Contact Steve Kreider at email@example.com to obtain the PO# and account information from your original cash advance.
+Step 1: Contact Leslie Cook at firstname.lastname@example.org to obtain the PO number and account information from your original cash advance.

 No: Proceed to Question 2.